vell2x/TacoLoco/README.md

 # TacoLoco
 Taco Loco, a quick service fleet of taco trucks, is building a new mobile app to enable their customers to place orders for their delicious tacos.

-Code time estimate: 2.5 hours
+Code time estimate: 3.5 hours

 JUnit Test estimate: 1.0 hour

-Research(Javascript) estimate: 1.5 hours
+Research(Javascript, REST API) estimate: 4.5 hours

 Spring setup: